 - Fill a jar with herb flowers or leaves.

 - Pour in the oil covering the herbs, and screw on the top.

-- Place jar in a sunny place (like a windowsill) for about a week.
+- Place jar in a sunny place (like a windowsill) for 2-4 weeks.

 - Shake the jar up daily to prevent the contents from settling.

-- After the week is up strain the oil mix of the herbs, transferring the oil into the darker jar/bottle.
+- When the time comes, strain the oil mix of the herbs, transferring the oil into the darker jar/bottle.